-- It can occur in acute MI and may deteriorate into ventricular fibrillation (VF).
+- It can occur in acute myocardial infarction and may deteriorate into ventricular fibrillation (VF).

-- Ventricular tachycardia (VT) is a fairly frequently observed dysrhythmia but actual incidence is difficult to quantify because of the overlap with ventricular fibrillation (VF).
+- VT is a fairly frequently observed dysrhythmia but actual incidence is difficult to quantify because of the overlap with VF.
 Shockable rhythms (pulseless VT and VF) are seen in about half of witnessed cardiac arrests in public locations where a defibrillator has been available.
 Coronary disease is the usual cause, which is common throughout most of the developed world.